pyccel/pyccel/docs/openmp.md

 from pyccel.stdlib.internal.openmp import omp_set_num_threads
 ```

-OpenMP pragmas are recognised by comments beginning with `#$omp` (additional spaces are permitted as Python formatters tend to enforce their presence).
+OpenMP pragmas are recognised by comments beginning with `#$omp` (additional spaces are permitted as Python formatting tools tend to enforce their presence).

 ### Example